semgrep/semgrep/README.md

 result = sub_popen("ls")
 ```

-For a full list of `sgrep` feature support by language see the
+For a full list of `semgrep` feature support by language see the
 [language matrix](docs/matrix.md).

 ### Registry